Articles and Papers on Emotive-Cognitive Embodied Narrative Therapy (E-CENT)

 We have also published a number of papers on subjects as diverse as anger management, processing of emotional experience, and various approaches to self-healing:

-Byrne, J. (2011) Completing your experience of difficult events, perceptions, and painful emotions.
+Byrne, J. (2011/2016) Completing your experience of difficult events, perceptions, and painful emotions.
 E-CENT Paper No. 13.
 Hebden Bridge: The Institute for E-CENT.
 Brief extract: The core of the techniques of Emotive-Cognitive Embodied Narrative Therapy (E-CENT) is built around the concept of “reframing your experience” of life, so that it will show up in a more tolerable and bearable way than if you frame it illogically and unreasonably.
 However, sometimes a client may have a problem buried in their past, about which they know nothing, and this buried problem – this ‘denied pain’ – is the main driver of their current depression, anxiety, panic, or anger.
 With these kinds of archaic problems of repression, we use techniques related to the concept of “completing” that archaic experience.
 Pages: 7.
-Available online: How to complete your experience and move on*** Address to be added later***

 We are currently working on E-CENT Paper No.26, which is a review of models of mind by major theorists from Plato, through Freud, Jung, Adler, and the behaviourists, cognitive behaviourists, object relations and attachment theory, and on and on… Watch this space; or go to New Writing on E-CENT for a preview…